Charles V, Holy Roman Emperor: Appearance and health

 Charles suffered from an enlarged lower jaw (mandibular prognathism), a congenital deformity that became considerably worse in later Habsburg generations, giving rise to the term Habsburg jaw.
-This deformity may have been caused by the family's long history of repeated intermarriages between close family members, as commonly practiced in royal families of that era to maintain dynastic control of territory.
+This deformity may have been caused by the family's long history of repeated intermarriages between close family members, as commonly practised in royal families of that era to maintain dynastic control of territory.

 Some advisors considered him physically weak and used that as a reason for him to delay his marriage to Mary Tudor.
 A diplomat in Charles's court described him as "not much of a womaniser" and did not have out of wedlock children during his marriage.
 He suffered from fainting spells, which might have been epilepsy.
 He was seriously afflicted with gout, presumably caused by a diet consisting mainly of red meat.

 As he aged, his gout progressed from painful to crippling.
 In his retirement, he was carried around the Monastery of Yuste in a sedan chair.
 A ramp was specially constructed to allow him easy access to his rooms.